Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

  - Saga
 ---

 In most cases [handlers](/nservicebus/handlers/) are meant to modify the internal state of an application based on the received message.
-There are multiple ways to do this
+There are multiple ways to do this.

 ## Without using NServiceBus persistence